bantic/card-deck/README.md

 # card-deck

+## May 17 EOD

+Can create a game, join it, and start it.

+Need to work on sharing game rounds and making that logic work on the backend

+### previous notes

 Ok, hitting api/games/create does make a connection to firebase and can access the api there.

 Created a google service account via https://console.cloud.google.com/iam-admin/serviceaccounts/create?authuser=0&project=cards-api-1c66e&supportedpurview=project